Violence and Aggression:

 Karl Demian, TASC’s Chief Executive Officer, said:

 Ambulance staff face the possibility of violence and aggression every time they start a shift and at TASC we regularly hear about the devastating and long-term impacts an assault can have on someone’s physical and mental health.
-In the past 18 months, 15% of the people who have come to us for help have been the victims of violence, with 52% experiencing verbal abuse and a further 41% experiencing physical abuse.
 The abuse we hear about ranges from spitting, intimidation and having faeces thrown at them, to physical attacks such as punches, kicks, and in a small number of cases, even involving weapons, such as knives, glass or baseball bats.
 Despite that, they continue to turn up for work in order to help and serve their local communities.

 Already having one of the most stressful jobs in the UK, our lifesaving ambulance staff deserve to be able to work without fear of assault or aggression.
-Violence in any form is completely unacceptable and TASC is proud to support this campaign to raise awareness of this growing issue.
+Violence in any form is completely unacceptable and TASC continues to support this campaign to raise awareness of this growing issue.

 Helen Ray, Chief Executive at North East Ambulance Service, said: